 PRK, or otherwise known as photorefractive keratectomy, is a type of refractive surgery at the LASIK eye center in Los Angeles.
 It is commonly used to correct myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.

-Did you know that PRK was the first type of laser eye surgery for vision correction and came before the well-known LASIK procedure.
-Although PRK recovery takes a tad longer than LASIK eye surgery, PRK is still usually performed and provides advantages that LASIK cannot offer to some patients.
+Did you know that PRK was the first type of laser eye surgery for vision correction and came before the well-known LASIK procedure?
+Although PRK recovery takes a tad longer than LASIK eye surgery, PRK is offered at Orange County clinics and provides advantages that LASIK cannot offer to some patients.

 Similar to LASIK and other types of laser eye surgery, PRK works by reshaping the cornea using an excimer laser, which lets light enter the eye to be correctly focused onto the retina for clear vision.

 What Is The Difference Between LASIK And PRK?

 The primary difference between PRK and LASIK is the first part of the procedures.

 During a LASIK procedure, a thin flap is created on the cornea using a microkeratome or a femtosecond laser.
 Then, the eye surgeon lifts the flap to reveal the underlying corneal tissue and fixes the flap back over the cornea once he or she reshapes it with an excimer laser.

 On the other hand, during a PRK procedure, the thin outer layer of the cornea (epithelium) is removed and disposed of before the underlying corneal tissue is reshaped with an excimer laser.
 The epithelium has the ability to repair itself by growing back over the corneal surface within a couple of days after surgery.